Hey you 👉

 Well, you are not alone.

-A special needs child is a special gift from God which you have to accept.
+A special needs child is a special gift from God that you have to accept.

-- Always accept the help from others to babysit your kids.
-No matter how much troublesome, unruly and the amount of tantrums the kids are likely to throw, accept caregiving help from other people even if it is for a single hour.
-That one hour you can use on yourself to sleep, take a walk, go for a picnic or watch a movie so that you do not burn out taking care of your kid 24/7.
+- Always accept the help from others to babysit your kids–No matter how much troublesome, unruly and the amount of tantrums the kids are likely to throw, accept caregiving help from other people even if it is for a single hour.
+For that one hour you can use it on yourself to: sleep, take a walk, go for a picnic or watch a movie so that you do not burn out taking care of your kid 24/7.